astropy/astropy/docs/development/releasing.rst

 The core package has adopted the following release plan:

-* Major releases every two years.
+* Major releases every year (or longer).
 These are releases that can introduce breaking API changes, and should be numbered as x.0.0 (e.g., 6.0.0).
 * Minor releases every six months in between.
 These releases should minimize any API changes and focus on adding new features.
 * Bugfix releases as needed between minor releases.